No e-mail notification for non-members who are watchers

 I find the patch very useful for my company since we tend to cc issues to management.

-#6 Updated by Massimo Rossello about 7 years ago
+#6 Updated by Massimo Rossello over 7 years ago

 As far as I understand watchers are not notified of issues in private projects where they are non members because "if they unwatch the issue they loose any contact with the issue, and this may be confusing".But: